 In 2018, the Social Security Contribution and Benefit Base is $128,400, which means if you make more than that, you won’t owe Social Security taxes on the excess.
 For example, if you earn $120,00 from your main job and $30,000 from a side hustle, you’ll have the Social Security taxes you paid on the last $21,600 refunded when you file your federal tax return.
 But, if you earned a salary of $150,000 from just one job, your employer would stop withholding Social Security taxes after you hit the $128,400 threshold.

-The Social Security Contribution and Benefit Base was $127,400, so the maximum amount of Social Security taxes due was slightly lower.
-However, the rules were still the same: once you reach the maximum amount of Social Security taxes withheld for the year, your employer stops withholding it.
-But, if you have multiple employers, they don’t know what other income you have so you can claim the excess withholding as a tax refund.
+The Social Security Contribution and Benefit Base will be $132,900 in 2019, so the maximum amount of Social Security taxes due was slightly lower.
+However, the rules are still the same: once you reach the maximum amount of Social Security taxes withheld for the year, your employer will stop withholding it.
+But, if you have multiple employers, they don’t know what other income you have, so you can claim the excess withholding as a tax refund.